+He is one of Power Line's 100 "Top Professors" in America.
 In 2009, he delivered the Commonwealth Fund Lecture at University College, London, on "Lincoln, Cobden and Bright: The Braid of Liberalism in the 19th-Century's Transatlantic World."
 He has been awarded the Lincoln Medal of the Union League Club of New York City, the Lincoln Award of the Lincoln Group of the District of Columbia, and the Lincoln Award of the Union League of Philadelphia, in addition to the James Q. Wilson Award for Distinguished Scholarship on the Nature of a Free Society.
-In 2013, he was named a Distinguished Lecturer for the Organization of American Historians.
 In 2018, he was named a Senior Fellow of the Claremont Institute and was one of three winners of the Bradley Prize.
-He has been a Fellow of the Charles Warren Center for Studies in American History at Harvard University and currently serves as a Trustee of the Gilder-Lehrman Institute of American History.
+He has been a Fellow of the Charles Warren Center for Studies in American History at Harvard University, and currently serves as a Trustee of the Gilder-Lehrman Institute of American History.